 Applicants must have:

-NOTE: If you are receiving unemployment benefits, your base unemployment amount should be included as income, however, the temporary unemployment increase of $600 related to COVID-19 should NOT be included.
+NOTE: Base unemployment income should be included, however, the temporary unemployment increases of $600 related to COVID-19 should NOT be included.

 Persons in Family/Household Size